ciarandg/trowel/README.md

 ## Installation

-Currently, `trowel` is packaged via a Nix Flake (see `flake.nix`) and via the [uv](https://github.com/astral-sh/uv) package manager.
+Currently, `trowel` is packaged via a Nix Flake (see `flake.nix`) and via Cargo.
 It is not yet hosted on any external package repositories.